 It's nice to control your music or other media with dedicated keys.
 The Kensington Pro Fit Ergonomic Wireless has this option, but you'll need to hold the function button to use them.
 It's also great that this model has a small USB receiver, but keep careful track of it because there is nowhere on the keyboard to store it.
 Our testers found the keys on this device to be a bit light and not quite as comfortable as the higher-end models.
 Despite these few small flaws, we still think the Kensington Pro is the way to go for folks on a budget.

-For those that know exactly what they want out of an ergonomic keyboard and are ready for full customization, we recommend the Kinesis Freestyle2.
-As a standalone purchase, this model is made to be used as-is like any standard keyboard, articulated using the included flexible pivot, or the two halves can be separated completely for virtually unlimited positioning.
-If you desire any degree of tenting all the way up to completely vertical, a wrist wrest, or a dedicated numeric keypad — no problem, Kinesis offers all of these options.
+For those who know exactly what they want from a keyboard and are ready for full customization, we recommend the Kinesis Freestyle2.
+As a standalone purchase, this model is made to be used as-is like any standard keyboard, articulated using the included flexible pivot, or the two halves can separate for virtually unlimited positioning.
+If you desire any degree of tenting up to completely vertical, a wrist wrest, or a dedicated numeric keypad — no problem.
+Kinesis offers all of these options.

-If what you need out of an ergonomic keyboard is a comfy pad for your palms and wrists, look no further than the Microsoft Sculpt 5KV-00001.
-This model has an extra-large pad that not only provides an area for your palms to rest but also your wrists.
-In fact, it nearly matches the size of the area of the keys themselves so that your hands will never get achy from sitting on a hard desk all day.
-The separated number pad that is included with the Sculpt is wireless which is perfect for those that want to completely customize their workspace layout.
-Our favorite feature of the 5KV-00001 is that it's quiet.
-A noisy keyboard can be very distracting in a peaceful workspace both for the user and the people around them.
+If you need a comfy pad for your palms and wrists, look no further than the Microsoft Sculpt Ergonomic.
+This model has an extra-large pad that provides an area for resting your palms and wrists.
+The pad nearly matches the size of the area of the keys themselves, so your hands will never get achy from sitting on a hard desk all day.
+The separated number pad included with the Sculpt is wireless, perfect for those who want to customize their workspace layout completely.
+Our favorite feature of the Sculpt is that it's quiet, creating a peaceful workspace, both for the user and the people around them.